Menu Home

 Signer magic-pencil successfully responded to challenge words: '['term', 'spatial', 'weasel', 'prison', 'sniff', 'worth', 'unfold', 'balance', 'motor', 'monkey', 'cloud', 'economy']'

-Brett then similarly prepares a response to Allie’s challenge phrase and Allie verifies Brett’s challenge response.
+Brett then similarly prepares a response to Allie’s challenge words and Allie verifies Brett’s challenge response.

-Brett preparing a response to Allie's challenge phrase:
+Brett preparing a response to Allie’s challenge words:

 --name brett_ks \